Repayment calculator

 Important information

-We’ve put this calculator together to help you get an idea of what your mortgage is likely to cost, however the rates and figures shown are for illustrative purposes and realistically the rate you pay will change during your chosen mortgage term.
+We’ve put this calculator together to help you get an idea of your monthly repayments, however the rates and figures shown are for illustrative purposes and realistically the rate you pay will change during your chosen mortgage term.
 Before taking any mortgage out you should get a personalised illustration showing the full costs and charges, and if you have any questions on this please speak to your adviser.

-The cost of your mortgage depends on several factors, including how much you’re borrowing, your mortgage term, and the rate of interest you’re paying.
-If your mortgage is a repayment mortgage you’ll make monthly mortgage repayments which cover both the capital you borrowed and the interest due.
+Your mortgage repayments depend on several factors, including how much you’re borrowing, your mortgage term, and the rate of interest you’re paying.
+If you opt for a repayment mortgage you’ll make monthly repayments which cover both the capital you borrowed and the interest due.
 If it’s interest only you’ll just be paying the interest rather than reducing the amount you owe.
-You can find out more about this in our repayment vs interest only guide and use our interest only mortgage repayment calculator to find out how much you can expect to pay.
+You can find out more about this in our repayment vs interest only guide.

 On a repayment mortgage the longer the mortgage term you choose the cheaper your monthly payments will be, but you’ll end up paying back more overall.
 If you choose a shorter term, your monthly payments might be higher, but you’ll reduce the total amount of interest you need to pay back, as you’ll be paying off the loan more quickly.

-You can then enter these figures into our mortgage repayment calculator, then it’ll crunch the numbers and tell you how much your mortgage repayments might be every month, as well as the total amount you’ll pay over the term.
-You’ll also see exactly how much interest you’ll pay overall, and when you use our mortgage repayment calculator, overpayments can also be added to see how this can help bring the total amount you’ll pay down.
+You can then enter these figures into our repayment calculator and it’ll crunch the numbers and tell you how much your repayments might be every month, as well as the total amount you’ll pay over the term.
+You’ll also see exactly how much interest you’ll pay overall, and when you use our repayment calculator, overpayments can also be added to see how this can help bring the total amount you’ll pay down.

 Remember that you’re unlikely to pay the same interest rate throughout your mortgage term though, as most deals only last for a few years.
 If you don’t remortgage to another deal after your initial deal ends, you’ll default to your lender’s standard variable rate which is likely to result in higher monthly payments.